selahattinsonmez/Spotify-API/README.md

 # Spotify-Api
-This is 'how to some informations of an artist from spotify?'.
+This is 'how to get some informations of an artist from spotify?'.